JRapt0r/flamefinder-server/README.md

 ## Usage

-Clone the repository, and then use the following commands.
+Clone this repository and then use the following commands:

 ``` bash
 # Navigate to the root directory